k3s-io/docs/blog/2025-11-11-strategies-for-large-images.md

 ## Embedded Registry Mirror 🕸️ ##

 K3s offers an in-cluster container image registry mirror by embedding [Spegel](https://spegel.dev/).
-Its primary use case is to accelerate image pulling and reduce external network dependency in Kubernetes clusters by ensuring images are pulled from within the cluster network rather than repeatedly from a central registry.
+Its primary use case is to accelerate image pulling and reduce external network dependency in Kubernetes clusters by allowing nodes to pull cached image content directly from other nodes whenever possible, instead of requiring each node to reach out to a central registry.
 To enable this feature, server nodes must be started with the `--embedded-registry` flag, or with `embedded-registry: true` in the configuration file.
 When enabled, every node in your cluster instantly becomes a stateless, local image mirror listening on port 6443.
 Nodes share a constantly updated list of available images over a peer-to-peer network on port 5001.

 ```bash
 # Enable the embedded registry mirror